“Research is what I’m doing when I don’t know what I’m doing.” –Wernher von Braun

 Going through all the content you get a real idea of what makes that particular audience ‘tick’.
 Particularly, when it comes to up voting articles.

-Put all the information in a spreadsheet and figure out which one will make the best business.
+Put all the information in a spreadsheet and using that data to figure out which one will make the best business model for you.

 So to summarise